2010 Yazoo City tornado: Yazoo County

 The tornado strengthened significantly, impacting areas along Learsville Road.
-Two metal building systems were completely leveled at mid-range EF3 intensity, a nearby automobile showroom had significant portions of its roof ripped away, a single-wide mobile home was destroyed, a home experienced moderate structural damage, and an outbuilding was mostly unroofed.
-The tornado reached peak intensity at low-end EF4 strength with windspeeds up to 170 mph.
-Along Bus Station Road, The Hillcrest Baptist Church was completely destroyed, with the steel I-beams bent.
-One man was inside the church when the tornado struck, he survived with minor injuries after hiding underneath an altar.
-Several hardwood trees nearby the church were severely debarked and denuded.
-A Mississippi Department Of Transportation maintenance building nearby was partially destroyed, with parts of its exterior and interior walls collapsing.
+Two metal building systems were completely leveled, receiving mid-range EF3 damage ratings.
+Nearby, an automobile showroom had significant portions of its roof ripped away.
+The tornado destroyed a single-wide mobile home, a home experienced moderate structural damage, and an outbuilding was mostly unroofed.
+The tornado reached peak intensity at low-end EF4 strength, along Bus Station Road.
+The Hillcrest Baptist Church was completely destroyed, with the steel I-beams bent, receiving an EF4 rating, with windspeeds estimated at 170 mph.
+One man was inside the church when the tornado struck; he survived with minor injuries.
+Several hardwood trees near the church were severely debarked and denuded.
+A Mississippi Department of Transportation maintenance building nearby was partially destroyed, with parts of its exterior and interior walls collapsing.
 A metal storage building adjacent to the maintenance building was destroyed.
-A 5,000 lb concrete reinforced awning block was torn out of the ground and thrown 100 yd away.
-An outbuilding nearby was completely destroyed.
-Half of a funeral home was destroyed, another metal building system experienced total destruction.
-A Peebles department store was impacted by the tornado, the manage and 15 other customers were inside around the time the tornado struck, with the customers being taken to shelter in the back of the store, no injuries were reported.
-The Ribeye's Steakhouse sustained significant roof damage and a small outbuilding was destroyed.
+Nearby, a 5,000 lb concrete reinforced awning block torn out of the ground and thrown 100 yd away.
+A funeral home was destroyed, another metal building system experienced total destruction, and an outbuilding nearby was completely destroyed.
+A Peebles department store was impacted by the tornado; the manager and 15 other customers were inside around the time the tornado struck.
+The customers were taken to shelter in the back of the store; no injuries were reported.
+The Ribeye's Steakhouse sustained significant roof damage, and a separate outbuilding was destroyed.